ClarytyLLC/docs/src/docs/tutorials/pages/install-aiware-on-local-environment.md

 To check the status of aiWARE Agent and download progress of container images, run `launchctl list | grep aiware-agent` command every few minutes.

-Note that downloading container images will take some time.Let the process complete before moving to the next step.
+Note that downloading of container images will take some time let the process complete before moving to the next step.

 ### Step 7: Validate aiWARE Installation